DSR-RHIT/me447-visualizing-data/cm/cm202_boxplot.md

 <img src="cm202_boxplot_files/figure-gfm/unnamed-chunk-19-1.png" width="70%" style="display: block; margin: auto;" />

-We can further distiguish between traditional and nontraditional by adding a fill argument to `aes()` and `scale_fill_manual()` to select colors.
+We can further distinguish between traditional and nontraditional by adding a fill argument to `aes()` and `scale_fill_manual()` to select colors.